-Open category meads can feature any ingredient or technique, so listing them all is nearly impossible.
+Historical and Experimental meads can feature any ingredient or technique, so listing them all is nearly impossible.
 However, most meads that are entered in this category fall into four groups: historical or indigenous meads, meads that are a combination of two or more mead styles, meads that use additional fermentables, and meads that have some kind of post-processing.